mahendranandi/Image_Captioning/README.md

 ***What can be learned from this single project:***

 ### from CV
-- handling with image data
+- handling image data
 - CNN models and uses
 - transfer learning
 - Feature extraction

 ### from NLP
-- handling with text data
+- handling text data
 - word embedding
 - one-hot-encoding
 - BLEU score